jkibort928/hs-ttp/README.md

 # hs-ttp
-Making a basic web server in Haskell because of an ignorant tiktok I saw that said you couldn't
+Making a basic web server in Haskell utilizing as little hand-holding libraries as possible (Made this because an ignorant tiktoker said it wasn't possible and I thought it would be fun)

 # INSTALLATION
 - Install ghc using ghcup if you haven't already